 Along the views comes the abundant natural light and ventilation.
 With thoughtful design, all these features could be used to benefit the building in many ways.
 Passive design elements could be integrated using the right building elements and flow in the floor plan.
-Sloping b house designs Brisbane, being in a tropical climate could go for timber homes as they use less energy for air conditioning.
+Sloping block house designs Brisbane, being in a tropical climate could go for timber homes as they use less energy for air conditioning.

 The sloping block is also an excellent investment opportunity.
 While the cost of the building might be higher, since there are only a fraction that is available with panoramic views, it could get you high returns.
-Many people are looking to buy downward sloping b house designs and renovate it later to their needs.
+Many people are looking to buy downward sloping block house designs and renovate it later to their needs.

 Most Important aspects